 With folklore, Swift has finally shed the full-on Pop aesthetic, and has gifted us an album laced with vivid storytelling, intricately detailed third-person narratives.
 Taylor Swift can never fully escape the Pop side of things, but this time she’s framed them entirely differently. folklore is nothing short of a departure, with Swift trading in commercial Pop, for Indie Folk, Electro-Folk, and Chamber Pop.
 The record is driven by pianos, and acoustic guitars, instead of prearranged synths and beats.
 The album is filled with ghostly imagery and visuals, and for the first time it feels as if Swift is sharing something truly intimate with us, rather than just telling bouncy rinse, and repeat stories of love, anger and girl power.
 Asked about the album, Swift commented, “I’ve poured all my whims, dreams, fears and musings into this album.”
 If that is truly the case – it shows.
 Taylor Swift has finally opened herself up to us all, and shown us the artist that she truly can be.
 While she had shown flashes in the past, it feels like now she is eschewing Pop radio, and truly meeting her potential head on, and embracing it.
 The result is an album rich in narrative songwriting, and one cannot help but feel like this is the official beginning of an entirely new chapter in her career.

-I’ve spoken before about how we as a music consuming society are too quick to deem artists “generational.”
+I’ve spoken before about how we as a music-consuming society are too quick to deem artists “generational.”
 With that being said, you may become annoyed with me, and think me hypocritical when I say that after the release of folklore, I believe Taylor Swift is now a generational artist.
-Let me preface this by saying that I do no believe folklore is a “generational” album.
-I do not believe Taylor Swift to be the best, or most talented artist on the planet.
+Let me preface this by saying that I do not believe folklore is a “generational” album.
+I do not believe Taylor Swift to be the best or most talented artist on the planet.
 However, I do believe that over the course of a now 14-year career, that Taylor Swift has consistently pushed boundaries with her music.
-She has generally spit in the face of the venomous record industry, and managed to still sell records, tour the world, and make quality Pop music on her own terms.
+She has generally spit in the face of the venomous record industry and managed to still sell records, tour the world, and make quality Pop music on her own terms.
 She moves into her 30’s in full control of her own destiny, with a cache of iconic music that ferociously stands up to any artists before her.
 She has managed to outlast every single one of her contemporaries, with the exception of Lady Gaga, who stands victoriously at the top of the heap along with her.

 Love her or hate her, Taylor Swift is here to stay.
 There is no writing her off as mindless Pop anymore.
 There is no ignoring her anymore.
 There is no more assuming that she will go the way of most Pop stars, and burn out.
 She isn’t going to wreck herself, or her career with drugs and alcohol.
 She isn’t going to be controlled by a record label, and she isn’t going to be told what to record.
 With each passing year, Taylor Swift gets stronger.
 Her albums keep getting better.
 She’s becoming more bold.
 With nothing left to prove, she’s taking more chances, and her songs and music are gaining a depth of character that no one ever expected.
 No one except Taylor Swift.
 One gets the sense that Taylor Swift is noone’s fool, and this was her plan all along.
 We no longer need to pretend, or “ironically” like her music.
 Now fully unleashed and un-tethered from Big Machine Records, I have a feeling we haven’t even scratched the surface of what Taylor Swift is truly capable of.
 Taylor Swift the pure radio Pop superstar may be in the past.
 Now, with intent she has become something new, or perhaps chosen to finally reveal her true self.
 If Lover, and folklore are any indication, at 31 years of age, Taylor Swift the singer-songwriter is just getting started.